-SYNTAX: FREE MODE: Run, Command
+SYNTAX : FREE MODE: Run, Command

-The FREE system control value returns the number of unused bytes in DATA memory that is available to the user.
-When the currently selected program is in RAM, the following relationship will always hold true.
+The FREE system control value returns the number of unused bytes in DATA memory that are available to the user.
+When the currently selected program is in RAM, the following relationship holds true.

 FREE = MTOP-SIZE-1280